-- Completion of all withdrawal actions on record;

-- Filing of an SR-22; and

-- Payment of reinstatement fee.
+- Completion of all suspension actions on record; or - Application for an ignition interlock restricted driver license, if required, must show proof of ignition interlock device installation; and - Filing of an SR-22; and - Payment of reinstatement fee.

 3rd or subsequent offense (within 10 years) Length of revocation: Three years.